Getting an auto loan with active collections is a process, not a problem. We map out the mechanics f...

-Think you can't get a car loan immediately after bankruptcy discharge in Canada?
-We've built the 202...
+Wondering how quickly you can get a car loan after a consumer proposal discharge in Alberta?
+Our 202...

 Finding yourself on Employment Insurance (EI) in Canada can bring a lot of questions, especially when you have ongoing financial commitments like a car loan.
 It's a common worry: how do you keep up with payments when your income suddenly shifts?
 The good news is, you have options and steps you can take to manage your situation effectively without undue stress.